 In 1879, the village of Wakkanai was founded.
 It was established as a town two decades later in 1901 and later grew into a city.
-During World War II, the city's port and harbor were used as a submarine base, and it became a city of strategic importance.
+It was strategically important, and used as a base for anti-submarine warfare during the Russo-Japanese War and the Pacific War.

-With the loss of Sakhalin in the aftermath of World War II, Wakkanai remained a military post throughout the Cold War, with American troops stationed there for much of the war.
+With the loss of Sakhalin in the aftermath of World War II, Wakkanai remained a military post throughout the Cold War, with American troops stationed there for a long time.
 To find out more about the history of the Wakkanai area, visit the Wakkanai Centennial Memorial Tower and the Wakkanai Karafuto Museum.
 The Wakkanai Karafuto Museum is part of the Wakkanai Fukuko Market, a portside marketplace with restaurants and souvenir shops.

 Wakkanai is right on the ocean, and the local seafood is some of the best in Japan.
 Head to the center of the city to pick up some fresh seafood from any of the busy local shops and restaurants.
 The fish here is fresh, tasty and very inexpensive.

-To the east of Wakkanai Station is the Heartland Ferry Terminal, which offers boat rides to the National Park islands of Rebun and Rishiri in summer.
-If you are into hiking or want to see nature at its purest, take a cruise to see one or both of the islands.
+To the east of Wakkanai Station is the Heartland Ferry Terminal, which offers ferries to the National Park islands of Rebun and Rishiri.
+If you are into hiking or want to see nature at its purest, visit one or both of the islands.

 * The information on this page may be subject to change due to COVID-19.